Iswarnim/Social-Media-ROI-Analysis/README.md

 ## How to View This Project

-1. Download the `[Your-Excel-File-Name.xlsx]` file from this repository.
+1.  you can see all sheet's csv file here.
+2.  and for whole excel file you can download it from the link :-https://docs.google.com/spreadsheets/d/1D8_jPfT5m7uay402lfRC1o5EkcO4qVmF
-2. Open the file in a desktop version of **Microsoft Excel** (this is recommended for all interactive features like slicers to work correctly).
+3. Open the file in a desktop version of **Microsoft Excel** (this is recommended for all interactive features like slicers to work correctly).
-3. Explore the various worksheets to see the raw data, data cleaning, and step-by-step analysis.
+4. Explore the various worksheets to see the raw data, data cleaning, and step-by-step analysis.
-4. Navigate to the **"Dashboard"** sheet to view the final interactive summary.
+5. Navigate to the **"Dashboard"** sheet to view the final interactive summary.